wp-plugins/wpbizplugins-easy-admin-quick-menu/readme.txt

 * Added support for toggling opening button links in new window
 * Fixed minor warnings and notices
-* Upgraded the embedded ReduxFramework to the latest version
+* Upgraded the embedded ReduxFramework to the latest version = 1.1.1 =
+* Fixed embarassing include miss with Redux...
+Sorry!
+= 1.1.2 =
+* Reverted back from having actual buttons as selectors as that for some reason stopped working.
+Now using normal radio buttons.
+Keep It Simple Stupid!
+= 1.1.3 =
+* Fixed an annoying warning.
+= 1.2 =
+* Added feature: Allows you to select what capability the user needs to be able to edit the menu and the menu options.
+= 1.2.1 =
+* Small bugfix: Run content through autop, to make it look as intended with paragraphs etc.
+= 1.2.2 =
+* Two small bugfixes: This removes an annoying notice, and stops the plugin from hijacking the custom post type updated messages, which occasionally made other custom post type custom messages disappear...
+That one took me some time to figure out... ;)
+= 1.2.3 =
+* Another small bugfix.
+Reverted back to a normal icon select.
+No fancy stuff, KISS yet again...
 == Upgrade Notice ==